Ocramius/OcraCachedViewResolver/README.md

 # OcraCachedViewResolver

-OcraCachedViewResolver is performance-oriented Zend Framework 2 Module that increases performance in your application by caching the process of resolving template names to paths.
+OcraCachedViewResolver is performance-oriented Zend Framework 2 Module that increases performance in your application by caching the process of resolving template names to template paths.

 In ZF2, the process of resolving template paths causes a lot of stat calls.
 This module adds a cache layer to avoid that.